 But even if couples (or a single individual) have a “simple” trust, that trust is most likely focused on the issues surrounding what happens when the Settlor (the person who set up the trust) dies or becomes incapacitated.
 Which incidentally, is probably a good start for persons under the age of 65.
 Still, while the question of what happens when I die is a crucial one to ask, the more important question seniors should be asking themselves is what happens if I live?
 In other words, how am I (and my loved ones) going to deal with the emotional, physical, and financial burdens of my aging and long term care needs?

 These are the issues that elder law attorneys face every day.
 So what does a senior focused estate plan look like?
 Well, for starters, financial powers of attorney allow agents to maneuver an estate so that a person can qualify for government benefits such as Medi-Cal and/or VA Aid and Attendance Pension Benefits, where appropriate.
 Estate and elder law attorneys also focus on asset preservation trusts, that not only avoid probate and say who gets what after you are gone, but additionally help seniors continue to live in the environment and conditions that they want in their retirement years, while preserving assets for their loved ones later.

 Here at Kaiden Elder Law Group, PC, we specialize in restructuring outdated estate plans.
-To make sure that your estate plan does what you need and want it to do, please do not hesitate to contact us for a free consultation.
+To make sure that your estate plan does what you need and want it to do, please do not hesitate to contact us for a consultation.